Nuclear football: Operation

 If the U.S. president, who is the commander-in-chief of the armed forces, decides to order the use of nuclear weapons, the briefcase would be opened.
 A command signal, or "watch" alert, would be issued to the United States Strategic Command and perhaps the Joint Chiefs of Staff.
-The president would review the attack options with others such as the defense secretary and the chairman of the Joint Chiefs of Staff and decide on a plan, which could range from the launch of a single ICBM or nuclear-armed bomber to options for multiple, even hundreds of ICBMs or bombers.
+The president would review the attack options with others such as the secretary of defense and the chairman of the Joint Chiefs of Staff and decide on a plan, which could range from the launch of a single ICBM or nuclear-armed bomber to options for multiple, even hundreds of ICBMs or bombers.
 These are among the preset war plans developed under OPLAN 8010 (formerly the Single Integrated Operational Plan).
-A two-person verification procedure would precede the entering of the codes into a Permissive Action Link.
+A two-person verification procedure would precede the entering of the codes into a permissive action link.

 Before the order can be followed by the military, the president must be positively identified using a special code issued on a plastic card, nicknamed the "biscuit".
 The authentication is conducted between the president and the National Military Command Center deputy director of operations, using a challenge code of two phonetic letters.
 The president will read, from the biscuit, the daily phonetic letters, and the deputy director will confirm or deny that it is correct, confirmation indicating the person is the president and the attack orders can be given.
 Down the chain of command, the United States has a two-man rule in place at nuclear launch facilities.
 This verification process ensures the order came from the actual president.
 Many sources indicate that the president has sole launch authority, and the defense secretary has no veto power.
-A Congressional Research Service provides a detail reason: There is a short time before nuclear weapons from adversaries will strike US soil and a similar short time when advisers relay options to the US President.
-Back during the Cold War, some analysts argued that a launch under attack was the preeminent option during the Cold War, and that the command and control system was designed to permit such a prompt launch of U.S. nuclear weapons.
+A Congressional Research Service provides a detailed reason: There is a short time before nuclear weapons from adversaries will strike US soil and a similar short time when advisers relay options to the US President.
+During the Cold War, some analysts argued that a launch under attack was the best option, and that the command and control system was designed to permit such a quick launch of U.S. nuclear weapons.
 The time for any US response was noted as thirty minutes.
 Secondly, the US may conduct a pre-emptive strike if the assessment was its territory or allies were facing an imminent nuclear attack.
-The Chairman of the Joint Chiefs of Staff will also be an advisor to the President, but is by law only allowed to advise, and has no operational control over US forces.
-The Secretary of Defense also advises but the Goldwater–Nichols Act Section 162(b) states the chain of command to a unified or specified combatant command runs "from the president to the secretary of defense," and "from the secretary of defense to the commander of the combatant command".
+The chairman of the Joint Chiefs of Staff will also be an advisor to the President, but is by law only allowed to advise, and has no operational control over US forces.
+The secretary of defense also advises but the Goldwater–Nichols Act Section 162(b) states the chain of command to a unified or specified combatant command runs "from the president to the secretary of defense," and "from the secretary of defense to the commander of the combatant command".